The Garden of Eden

 "A garden in the east, in Eden . . ."
 (Genesis 2.8)

-There exists a holographic matrix located at the head of the NIV Bible which I call The Garden.
+There exists a holographic matrix located at the head of the NIV Bible which I call The Garden of Eden.
 The Garden is lit from above, landscaped, filled with abundant foliage, teeming with wildlife and, like the original Garden of Eden, inhabited by the first two human witnesses.
 Appropriately then, and as later pages will show, the these encodings promote the concept of the 'double witness'.
 The 'double witness codes testify to God's sovereignty and creative power through clusters of number pairs that are meant to be decoded in English and Hebrew.
 These are supported by further suites of encoded material that identify the Garden and its principal features.

-The First-Day Verses
+The Five First-Day Verses

 1 In the beginning God created the heavens and the earth.
 2 Now the earth was formless and empty, darkness was over the surface of the deep and the spirit of God was hovering over the waters.
 3 And God said "let there be light" and there was light.
 4 God saw that the light was good and he separated the light from the darkness.
 5 God called the light "day" and the darkness he called "night", and there was evening and there was morning, the first day.
 (Genesis 1.1-5)

 In the First Day I show how the first five verses of Genesis have integrated geometric features that suggest it can be regarded as a self-contained unit.
 These verses describe the beginnings of Creation up to the end of the first day.
 The ordinal values of each of the verses, individually and in combination with each other, also encode the geometry of the subset of numerical triangles known as G-triangles.
 From G-triangles can be grown snowflakes and trefoils, which are perfect for illustrating the ideas of life and growth, the very reason our world exists.

 The 1-3-1 pattern suggests 131.
 The first time this number appears in the Bible is in Genesis 2.20, as the standard value of the Hebrew word meaning 'found'.

-Mawstaw/find (s) = 131
+Mawstaw/find, found (s) = 131

 l'gan/of the garden (s) = 83